Pooletergeist/ir-dwislpy/mycode/README.md

 # HW.
 5 submission.
 JMP - Dec 12
 #

-FNC broken. other stuff works? cond.slpy is an example of arithmetic, assignment, comparisons, loops & conditionals, and logic.

-I haven't gotten functions working yet.

 Hi Jim,
-This Zip has my current work on HW5.
+This Zip has my work on HW5!
 I'm still working on it — trying to get func calls working  (step 6) so I can play guess 6.
 But feeling pretty confident in the earlier exercises with tests like "cond.slpy"

+cond.slpy is an example of arithmetic, assignment, comparisons, loops & conditionals, and logic.
+It compiles and runs as spim, which is nice.

+I haven't gotten functions working yet.
+I've uploaded a screenshot of the way arguments are getting swapped around and string arguments are lost -- scratching my head on that one!

+Have a good winter break!

+-- scratch --

 NOTES: